OndrejSladky/kmercamel/README.md

-# KmerCamel 🐫
+# KmerCamel🐫
-KmerCamel 🐫 provides implementations of algorithms for efficiently representing a set of k-mers as a [masked superstring](https://doi.org/10.1101/2023.02.01.526717), based on the following paper:
+KmerCamel🐫 provides implementations of algorithms for efficiently representing a set of k-mers as a [masked superstring](https://doi.org/10.1101/2023.02.01.526717), based on the following paper:

 > Ondřej Sladký, Pavel Veselý, and Karel Břinda: Masked superstrings as a unified framework for textual *k*-mer set representations. *bioRxiv* 2023.02.01.526717, 2023.
 [https://doi.org/10.1101/2023.02.01.526717](https://doi.org/10.1101/2023.02.01.526717)